notator/ResidentSynthHostTestSite/README.md

 ![screenshot_Tuning](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_2_Tuning.png "screenshot_Tuning")
 Tuning groups can be configured in the _ResidentSynth_, and selected from the **Tuning group** selector.
 The **tuning** selector always contains the tunings available in the current tuning group.
-The two **offset** numerical inputs determine the tuning offset in (equal temperament) semitones and cents respectively.
+The two **offset** numerical inputs determine the tuning offset in semitones and cents respectively.
 The semitones input takes integer values in the range -36 to +36.
 The cents input takes values in the range -50 to +50.

 Commands and Controls:
 ![screenshot_Commands&Controls](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_3_Commands&Controls.png "screenshot_Commands&Controls")
 Except for reverberation and pitchWheelSensitivity, these are standard MIDI commands and controls.
 Reverberation and pitchWheelSensitivity use non-standard MIDI control messages (CC 91 and CC17 respectively).
 The top six controls can be changed either by dragging the sliders, or entering values in the numeric input fields.
+On my MIDI input device, they can also be set using the appropriate hardware controls.

 Individual Note Controls:
 ![screenshot_Notes](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_4_Notes.png "screenshot_Notes")
-Ornaments can be configured in the _ResidentSynth_ (see below).
+Ornaments can be configured in the _ResidentSynth_, and are described more fully in the ResidentSynth ornaments documentation below.
 The **ornaments** string input field can be used here in the _ResidentSynthHost_ to assign particular ornaments to particular MIDI input key numbers.
 The input string uses ":", ";" and whitespace characters as in a CSS _style_ string.
 It can have up to 127 repeats of `<key>:<ornamentIndex>;` separated by whitespace.
 The final ";" is optional.
 For example: "60:0; 64:1; 72:0".
-An _ornament_ is a series of consecutive notes sent automatically when the synthesizer receives a NOTE_ON.
-There are two types of ornament: _non-repeating_ and _repeating_:
-When a _non-repeating_ ornament completes, its final note is sustained until the performed NOTE_ON's corresponding NOTE_OFF (or NOTE_ON velocity 0) arrives.
-If the NOTE_OFF arrives before the ornament has completed, the ornament is simply cut short.
-The notes of a _repeating_ ornament are repeated continuously until the performed NOTE_ON's corresponding NOTE_OFF (or NOTE_ON velocity 0) arrives, at which point the ornament stops.
-Ornaments are implemented in the _ResidentSynth_ using a non-standard SET_ORNAMENT control message that applies only to the single, following NOTE_ON (as further described in the _ResidentSynth_ documentation below).

 The **velocityPitchSensitivity** input is a floating point value between 0 and 1.
 This value raises an individual note's output pitch depending on its velocity.
 If this value is 0, the velocity has no effect on the pitch.
 If this value is 1, the velocity has some maximum effect, depending on the current tuning.
-In equal temperament tuning, with velocityPitchSensitivity set to 1, a velocity of 127 will raise the pitch by one (equal temperament) semitone.
+In equal temperament tuning, with velocityPitchSensitivity set to 1, a velocity of 127 will raise the pitch by one semitone.

 Preset Settings:
 ![screenshot_Settings](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_5_Settings.png "screenshot_Settings")
 Preset settings can be configured in the _ResidentSynth_, and selected from the **Preset Settings** selector.
 These settings are channel-independent.
 Selecting one just sets the settings for the current channel.
 If any setting is subsequently changed in the GUI, the **export modified settings** button is activated, allowing the current channel settings to be saved in a JSON file in the user's _Downloads_ folder.
-The exported settings can then be copied to the _ResidentSynth_'s settingsPresets.js configuration file.
+The exported settings can then be copied to the _ResidentSynth_'s `settingsPresets.js` configuration file.
 The **Trigger key** is a note number whose NOTE_ON will trigger the following settings in the list in the **Preset Settings** selector, rather than play a note.
 The trigger key can be any number from 0 to 127.

 Recordings:
 ![screenshot_Recording](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_6_Recordings.png "screenshot_Recording")
-Recordings made with this application can be saved and added to the _ResidentSynth_'s configuration.
-When that has been done, and the synth is reloaded, they are added to the **Recordings** selector.
+The _ResidentSynthHost_ can record and save the MIDI messages being set to the _ResidentSynth_.
+Such recordings are saved to the user's _Downloads_ folder, and can be copied from there to the _ResidentSynth_'s `recordings.js` configuration file.
+On loading, the _ResidentSynthHost_ loads such recordings into the **Recordings** selector.
 Clicking the **play recording** button plays the selected recording.
 (The button changes into a **cancel playback** button).
 The **start recording channel** button initiates recording of the current channel.
 (Its text includes the current channel index.)
 While recording, this button becomes a **stop recording channel** button, which, when clicked, saves the recording to the user's _Downloads_ folder.
 Note that while only one channel at a time can be recorded, it _is_ possible to simultaneously play back a recording of one or more other channels.
 These channels will then be included in the output recording.
 Overdubbing is possible.